dragonndev/dns-updater/README.md

 # dns-updater

-A simple utility to update a dynamic DNS entry at http://freedns.afraid.org/.
+A simple Python 3.6 utility to update a dynamic DNS entry at http://freedns.afraid.org/.